giantswarm/releases/aws/v16.2.0/README.md

 This is a security release featuring the latest Flatcar Linux version as well as various updates to Giant Swarm applications.

+> **_Warning:_** The `flatcar` image included in this release enabled `cgroups v2` by default.
+Java applications can crash if they are using older JDK versions because they are unable to identify the memory limits from `cgroups v2`.
+This has been fixed on newer JDK versions.
+Please make sure that your applications are using the latest JDK 15, JDK 16 or JDK 17 before upgrading to this release.
+Upstream issue: https://bugs.openjdk.java.net/browse/JDK-8230305 .

 ## Change details